-(iii) Terms of Issue:
+iii.
+Terms of Issue:

-Liquidity provisions such as listing, repurchase, redemption.
-Refer Section I, Part I - Highlights / Summary of the Scheme

-- Aggregate maximum fees and expenses charged to the Scheme.
-Refer Section I, Part III, Point no. C- Annual Scheme Recurring Expenses - The Scheme does not provide any safety not or guarantee.
+- Liquidity provisions such as listing, repurchase, redemption.
+Refer Section I, Part I highlights / summary of the Scheme - Aggregate maximum fees and expenses charged to the Scheme.
+Refer Section I, Part III, Point no. C- Annual Scheme recurring Expenses - The Scheme does not provide any safety net or guarantee